romana/vpc-router/README.md

 advantage of its topology aware IPAM in these Kubernetes deployment scenarios, it does not depend on either project and can also be used stand-alone.

-## Installation
+## Installation and running

-You can either run vpc-router out of the source directory, or perform a full install.
+You can either run vpc-router out of the source directory, or perform a full install, it can run outside of the VPC or within, on a cluster node or not.

 ### Run vpc-router out of the source directory

-After downloading the code, create a virtual environment, activate it and install the required libraries.
-You can then use the `vpcrouter-runner.py` helper script to run vpc-router without a full install:
+Just to get you started, try this: After downloading the code, create a virtual environment, activate it and install the required libraries.
+You can then use the `vpcrouter-runner.py` helper script to run vpc-router without a full
+install:

     $ git clone git@github.com:paninetworks/vpc-router.git
     $ virtualenv vpcrouter